 South Africa’s sea turtles

-Sea turtles are classified as belonging to the superfamily Chelonioiidea (that's pronounced "kell-on-ee-oy-dee-uh").
-They are testudines, a group which includes tortoises, terrapins and freshwater turtles.
-These animals have ribs that are modified to form bone or cartilage shells..
+Sea turtles are classified as belonging to the superfamily Chelonioidea (that's pronounced "kell-on-ee-oy-dee-uh"), part of the order Testudines, which also includes tortoises, terrapins and freshwater turtles.
+These animals all have ribs that are modified to form bone or cartilage shells.
 The first turtles appear in the fossil record hundreds of millions of years ago, and existed long before most other reptiles, including snakes and crocodiles.

 There are only seven species of sea turtles on Earth, and all of them except two (the flatback turtle and Kemp's ridley turtle) visit South Africa.
 Sadly, all five of the species that occur in South African waters appear on the IUCN Red List of Threatened Species.

 Loggerhead (Caretta caretta)